zydou/arti/doc/dev/OpenTelemetry.md

 ## Exporting via HTTP

-Add the following to the Arti configuration file:
+Add the following to the Arti configuration file
+(if you plan on running Jaeger on a different port, or are using some OTEL collector other than Jaeger, you will need to adjust the `endpoint` accordingly):

 ```toml
 [logging]